AR097/Practice-Front-end/README.md

 Projects create for studying  HTML, CSS and JS  | Each folder references a single project.

 # ---Important---
-Projects create for studies, the code may be buggy.
+Projects create for studies, the code may be buggy.<br>
+Files and folders reorganized in May/2024<br>